blakegarretson/essentials/main.md

   - Maybe you don't trust Google or you want more control of your data.
 If you'd rather host your own cloud, it's hard to beat [Syncthing](https://syncthing.net/).
 If it's confusing why this is different than something like FreeFileSync, Syncthing shines at realtime *continuous* synchronization while FreeFileSync is geared towards a file backup that runs (for instance) once a day.
 The huge bonus is the Syncthing Android app, allowing you to sync files between your computer and your phone.

-  - Also, if you are an Amazon Prime member, it's hard to pass up the [Amazon Photos desktop app](https://www.amazon.com/b?ie=UTF8&node=16384500011) which let's you backup unlimited photos at their original resolution for free.
+  - Also, if you are an Amazon Prime member, it's hard to pass up the [Amazon Photos desktop app](https://www.amazon.com/b?ie=UTF8&node=16384500011) which lets you backup unlimited photos at their original resolution for free.
+The Amazon Photos app is also the client for syncing anything you like to Amazon Drive.
+Extra storage space for Amazon Drive is currently cheaper than Google Drive, so it's a fairly attractive backup option.

 # System & Misc.
 Utilities